How to Be a Consultant

 When you consult you typically work across a wide variety of areas, and you need to be able to pick up information quickly.
 Use plane travel time or time between assignments to keep reading, and up to date.
 Attend training programs, symposia and conferences (but select carefully, some are terrible).

 In addition, make sure you give yourself time to process what you have learned.
 We all learn a lot from our work, but if we are moving fast, we may not even realize what those lessons are.
-I also personally also avoid the title “expert” because we must all keep learning and be humble and open to learning new things from varied sources.
+I also personally also avoid the title “expert” because we must all keep learning, stay humble and be open to learning new things from varied sources.
 Calling yourself an “expert” closes off those opportunities.

 9. Get a life coach